Moclaw/moclaw/README.md

 # Nguyễn Thành Công / Mộc Dương Lâm (Moclaw)
-- I am a programmer who loves programming.
-Programming is a task that requires a lot of time, patience, and skill.
-For me, programming is more than just a career, it is a lifestyle.
-I would spend my days either reading or writing code and I love it!
+- I am a passionate programmer who deeply enjoys coding.
+Programming demands a lot of time, patience, and skill, but for me, it's not just a profession; it's a way of life.
+I spend most of my days either reading or writing code, and I truly love every moment of it!
 ***
 ---
 ## Start my project: